AleZob/CBLAutonomousSystemTwinnings/docs/Technical-Reflection.md

 ## Environmental & Object Interaction

-We modelled environmental interaction in the digital environment by simulating passengers leaving the bus stop (because they boarded the bus) whenever an agent gets near.
-We could expand this by allowing for passengers to indicate at which they want to get off and whether they want to transfer to another line from there.
+We modelled environmental interaction in the digital environment by simulating passengers leaving the bus stop (because they boarded the bus) whenever the TurtleBot got near.
+We could expand this by allowing for passengers to indicate at which stop they want to get off, and whether they want to transfer to another line from there.
 This is not part of our requirements (yet), but it would make the system much more useful to stakeholders, so we could consider it for future improvement.

 ## Challenges with TurtleBot

-As mentioned above, we encountered an issue when syncing the Physical TurtleBot to the digital one.
-The issue showed itself as only one "frame" of data in RViz and Unity.
-We did not have time to fix it, as replicating the issue was inconsistent and a lack of understanding of what went wrong.
-During the last (filming) lab session it was identified that it was probably issue with clock desync.
-Unfortunately nobody knew how to solve it, so we did not end up utilizing the digital robot.
+As mentioned above, we encountered an issue when synching the Physical TurtleBot to the Digital Twin.
+We only received one "frame" of data in RViz and Unity.
+We did not have time to fix it, as replicating the issue was inconsistent and we thus lacked understanding of what the cause for it was.
+During the last (filming) lab session we identified that the problem was likely due to a clock desync.
+Unfortunately, nobody knew how to resolve the issue, so we ended up not utilizing the Physical TurtleBot.

 ## Challenges with Development Environment

-At first, we wanted to use Docker as we had people familiar with how slow VM was and how much storage space it takes.
-Unfortunately, the Docker installation came with errors that went unsolved for such a long time that it was irresponsible to keep trying to use Docker over the VM.
+At first, we wanted to use Docker to avoid the slow speed of VM and the large amount of storage space it takes.
+Unfortunately, installing Docker came with errors that we were unable to fix for so long that that it was irresponsible to keep trying to use Docker over VM.
 Asking tutors for help did not help.
 So, in week 3, we made a decision to switch to VM instead.
-This lead to significant loss of pace that was felt through the course as we had 4 more lab sessions to implement our PoC.
+This lead to significant loss of pace that was felt through the course as we had only 4 more lab sessions to implement our PoC.

-The VM itself proved incredibly unstable and slow, with half of the team getting different results for seemingly the same tests.
-Over the course of weeks, nearly all of our members ended up with a functional virtual machine, but any work with it proved incredibly slow, with both Unity and RViz averaging 1.5 fps with both running simultaneously.
+The VM itself proved incredibly unstable, and we were unable to find any fixes that improved performance sufficiently.
+Different team members were getting different results for seemingly the same tests, which made resolving issues significantly harder, as they were hard to replicate.
+Although we all managed to install and run the virtual machine and Unity project in it, work with VM (and so also progress) was slow since we averaged 1.5fps when Unity and RViz were running simultaneously.

 ## Challenges with RViz navigator

-Navigator itself sometimes create winding paths straight through walls present on the costmap.
-We suspect that robot constantly overcompensates, which leads to it moving in circles.
-A likely cause is that friction on one of the wheels is lower that on the other, which leads to a different turning radius between the wheels.
-In addition, we did not have time to dig through the documentation to find where to make it "more confident" in its path finding.
-So all above problems seemed to dramatically increase when we sized up the Unity scene appropriately.
-We tried changing the robots footprint in the folder, as explained in [our documentation](/docs/Connecting%20Unity%20to%20Turtlebot.md#changing-the-size-of-the-robot-in-rviz), but it did not seem to help.
+The navigator itself sometimes created winding paths straight through walls present on the costmap.
+We suspect that the robot constantly overcompensates, which leads to it moving in circles.
+A likely cause is that the friction of one of the wheels is lower that that of the other, which leads to a different turning radius between the wheels.
+However, we were unable to identify the correct friction values.In addition, we did not have time to dig through the documentation to find ways to make it "more confident" in its path finding.
+All of aforementioned problems seemed to dramatically increase when we sized up the Unity scene appropriately.
+We tried changing the robot's footprint in the folder, as explained in [our documentation](/docs/Connecting%20Unity%20to%20Turtlebot.md#changing-the-size-of-the-robot-in-rviz), but that did not seem to help.

 ## Login details for lab laptops